How Annual Meetings Work

 Our three-year rotation recognizes those with religious and family conflicts on Easter and, because the holidays often overlap, Passover.
 Every third year we have the difficult challenge of matching our Easter rates on a non-Easter weekend.
 Second- and even third-tier cities can be reluctant to meet our rate demands.

 Our rate history is our best negotiating tool with conference hotels.
 Room rates are an especially urgent concern at present, as universities reduce travel support.
-In 2014, the SAA will have maintained a flat rate for six years:
+The SAA maintained a flat rate for six years:

 $130 for Washington, D.C. in 2009